PaddlePaddle/Research/NLP/NAACL2021-RocketQA/README.md

 # RocketQA
-Code for NAACL2021 paper: RocketQA: An Optimized Training Approach to Dense Passage Retrieval for Open-Domain Question Answering
+This is a repository of the paper: [RocketQA: An Optimized Training Approach to Dense Passage Retrieval for Open-Domain Question Answering](https://arxiv.org/pdf/2010.08191.pdf), NAACL 2021.

 ## Introduction
 RocketQA is an optimized training approach to improving dense passage retrieval.
 The three major technical contributions include cross-batch negatives, denoised hard negative sampling and data augmentation.
-The experiment results show that RocketQA significantly outperforms previous state-of-the-art models on both MS-MARCO and Natural Questions, and the performance of end-to-end QA can be improved based on our RocketQA retriever.
+The experiment results show that RocketQA significantly outperforms previous state-of-the-art models on both MSMARCO and Natural Questions (NQ), and the performance of end-to-end QA can be improved based on RocketQA retriever.
 The pipeline of RocketQA training approach is shown as follows:

 ## Preparation